ocaml/v2.ocaml.org/CONTRIBUTING.md

 Contributing to OCaml.org
 =========================

 Welcome to OCaml.org and thank you for taking the time to read our contributing guide.
-This guide is aimed towards first-time contributors and even people who are new to OCaml language.
+This guide is aimed towards first-time contributors and even people who are new to the OCaml language.
 If you already know some concepts then feel free to skip to a section that interests you.

 ## General Contributing Advice